nithinmurali/robocomp/doc/component_creation_with_DSLEditor.md

 and there it is! your component is running.

 What!
-Dissapointed?
+Disappointed?
 Yeah, I know it does nothing, but it runs and it is yours!
 Now let's do some real programming.

 Stop the component with Ctrl Z and then type: